 4. Should I switch up recipes?
 If so, how often?

-If your dog doesn’t have any food allergies or sensitivities, switching the proteins/recipes can be a really good idea; it can actually help prevent intolerances and allergies from developing.
-We suggest feeding 1 flavor for 2-6 weeks, then switching to a different flavor for 2-6 weeks, etc. No transition is needed between flavors for an average dog.
+If your dog doesn’t have any food allergies or sensitivities, then switching the proteins/recipes—a practice referred to as "protein rotation" or "rotational feeding"—is a fantastic idea!
+Protein rotation is recommended by veterinarians such as Dr. Angie Krause for its many benefits, such as helping to prevent intolerances and allergies from developing, decreasing mealtime boredom and picky eating, and increasing the variety of amino acids your dog consumes.
+We suggest feeding 1 flavor for 2-6 weeks, then switching to a different flavor for 2-6 weeks, etc. No transition is needed between flavors for an average dog thanks to the high quality of Stella & Chewy's ingredients.

 5. Are the guidelines different for transitioning my cat to a new food?

 Excellent question!
 Dogs and cats are different in a number of ways, and many of these differences are in their digestive systems.
 Therefore, the guidelines for transitioning their food are different, too!
-You can find out more about Introducing Your Cat to a Raw Food Diet here.
+You can find out more about Transitioning Your Cat to Stella & Chewy's here.